 Once the grounds are in the funnel, use the tamper to smooth the coffee level.

-Wipe off any loose grounds that remain on the lid of the funnel.
-Make sure the tamper is removed before going to the next step.
+Wipe off any loose grounds that remain on the funnel’s lid.
+Make sure the tamper is removed before proceeding to the next step.

 #4 Attach the Coffee Pot to the Bottom Chamber